MerelyLogical/blog/pages/nas.md

 > gives a convincing argument why we should use HBA cards instead.

 {: .note}
-> Note: cable management is a lot more difficult with such a small case and a lot of drives.
+> cable management is a lot more difficult with such a small case and a lot of drives.

 {: .highlight}
 > Took me multiple times before it POST'ed again after installing the HDDs.